ubccr/ccrdocs/pages/howto/empireai.md

 ## Running Jobs

-The EAI alpha cluster uses the same job scheduler, Slurm, as CCR uses.
+The EAI Alpha cluster uses the same job scheduler, Slurm, as CCR uses.
 This should make your transition easier.

 !!!
-Tip "Don't waste time in the queue!"
+Info "Don't waste time in the queue!"
-    The default walltime on the alpha cluster is 7 days.
+    The default walltime on the Alpha cluster is 7 days.
 If you don't specify how much time your job needs, you will be allocated 7 days.
 Nearly all jobs running on this cluster are using less than 24 hours.
 If you specify a more accurate walltime request, you job will get scheduled sooner!

 ### Partitions